SineStriker/fsnotifier/README.md

 ````

-If a file or directroy is renamed, signal "recursivePathsDirty" will be emitted.
+If a file or directroy is renamed(created or removed), signal "recursivePathsDirty" will be emitted.

-If a file or directory is changed(created or removed), signal "recursivePathsDirty" will be emitted.
+If a file or directory is changed, signal "pathsDirty" or "flatDirsDirty" will be emitted.

 And for its parent directroy, signal "pathsDirty" will be emitted.

 ## Message output